openedx-unsupported/devstack/docs/devstack_interface.rst

   When to use: Use when you've broken your database or when you need to go back to a previous backup.

   Warning: This will overwrite your databases.
-Only use if you want all your database containers to revert back to the backup.
+Only use if you want all your database volumes to revert back to the backup.